apache/trafficcontrol/docs/source/admin/traffic_router.rst

 ..
 Important:: The `acme_provider` and `user_email` combination must be unique.
 The `acme_provider` field must correlate to the `AuthType` field for each certificate to be renewed using that provider.

-..
-Note:: As of writing, external account binding can only be used for certificate renewals.

 External account binding can be set up through :ref:`cdn.conf` by updating the following fields:

 .. table:: Fields to update for external account binding using :abbr:`ACME (Automatic Certificate Management Environment)` protocol under `acme_accounts`